 BHRS has three years to spend the Housing funds.
-Kestrel Ridge is the first project to go forward under the Master Plan guidelines.
-Another project that was being considered, Leonard Avenue Project, is not going forward.
+Palm Valley is the second project to go forward under the Master Plan guidelines.
+The first project approved was Kestrel Ridge.

-Kestrel Ridge Project is a supportive housing project located at 416 E. Coolidge Avenue, Modesto.
+Palm Valley Project is a supportive housing project located at 201 E. Coolidge Avenue, Modesto.
 Those who will be served by this complex include: adults/older adults/Transition Aged Youth who have severe mental illness (SMI).
-The desired results to be achieved include, but are not limited to reducing homelessness for persons with SMI; improving the well-being of individuals with SMI.
+The desired results to be achieved include, but are not limited to, reducing homelessness for persons with SMI; improving the well-being of individuals with SMI.